 Measurement focus is a term used to describe "how" transactions are recorded in the financial statements.
-Basis of accounting refers to "when" revenues and expenses are recognized in the accounts and reported in the financial statements.
-Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.
+Basis of accounting refers to "when" revenues and expenses are recognized in the accounts and reported in the financial statements regardless of the measurement focus.